 Car manufacturers voluntarily initiate most recalls, with the National Highway Traffic Safety Administration (NHTSA) influencing or ordering the balance.
 Owners may learn of a recall through a news source or when they receive a safety recall notice in the mail.
 Ignoring such personal directives can prove dangerous if you consider what may happen when a recall repair isn’t accomplished.

 Defects Leading to Safety Recall Notices

 The most well-known recall currently in the news involves airbags, specifically those made by Takata, a leading supplier of airbags for 14 automotive manufacturers.
 What’s at stake here is airbag inflators installed in more than 100 million vehicles, specifically metal cartridges packed with propellant wafers.
 Instead of simply deploying the airbag as a result of an accident, the inflators have been known to explode, sending shrapnel into the cabin, injuring or killing passengers.

 In 2009, a government investigation of Toyota revealed the automaker defrauded their customers with misleading statements about issues regarding safety in Toyota and Lexus vehicles.
 That issue centered on the unintended acceleration of some models, a defect that led to the death of several individuals.
 Since then, Toyota has followed through on the safety recalls, fixing millions of affected vehicles.
+The recall has also been expanded to many other automakers who used Takata airbags.
 However, some vehicle owners still haven’t responded, missing out on free repairs while continuing to drive problem vehicles.
 If you don’t respond to a recall within eight years of the sale date of the vehicle, then the repairs become your responsibility.

 Fuel, Cooling and Wiring Systems